 As much as we’d love every form of contraception to be 100% effective, unfortunately this just isn’t the case.
 Two types of morning after pill are commonly used in the UK – Levonelle and ellaOne, with ellaOne being slightly more effective.

 If taken within the first 72 hours (3 days) after intercourse, pregnancy rates are close to 2 in 100 with Levonelle and if taken within 120 hours (5 days) 1.5 in 100 with ellaOne.
 The sooner you take either, the more effective it will be in preventing a pregnancy.

 Will it work if I take it before sex?

 There are other forms of contraception designed to be taken before sex to prevent pregnancy.
 The morning after pill isn’t one of them and should not be used in this way.
 The morning after pill is designed to be taken ONLY in an emergency – when another form of contraception has failed or been forgotten.

 How do I know it’s worked?

 The morning after pill may delay your period or make it arrive early.
 You only need to be concerned if your period is more than 5 days later than expected.
-A simple urine pregnancy test will be needed, if your period is delayed by 5 or more days.
+A simple urine pregnancy test will be needed if your period is delayed by 5 or more days.

 Can you take the morning after pill more than once?

 Knowing that the morning after pill is an option after unprotected sex makes it tempting to get lazy with regular contraception.
-Not only is this not recommended, it would less effective and could be expensive.
+Not only is this not recommended, it is less effective and could be expensive.